 The original Mac mini was introduced in January 2005 at 1.25 GHz and 1.42 GHz.
 In July, Apple bumped base RAM from 256 MB to 512 MB.
-The “late 2005″ model boosts CPU speed to 1.33 GHz and 1.5 GHz.
-The SuperDrive is bumped from 4x to 8x, can burn dual-layer discs, and also works with DVD-RAM.
+The Late 2005 model boosts CPU speeds to 1.33 GHz and 1.5 GHz.
+The SuperDrive is bumped from 4x to 8x, can now burn dual-layer discs, and also works with DVD-RAM media.

-Apple didn’t initially acknowledge the existence of these faster models, even though many people had received them instead of the slower, older model they had ordered.
-When you buy a Mac mini, Apple only promised you’d get “at least” 1.25 GHz or 1.42 GHz.
-There is no difference in packageing, so the only way to know which version you have is to plug it in and turn it on.
+Apple didn’t initially acknowledge the existence of these faster models, even though many people had received them instead of the older, slightly slower models they had ordered.
+When you bought a Mac mini, Apple only promised you’d get “at least” 1.25 GHz or 1.42 GHz.
+There is no difference in packaging, so the only way to know which version you had was to plug it in and turn it on.

 The tiny Mac mini (6.5″ square, 2″ high, 2.9 lb.) has a minimalist design.
 On the front, there’s just a slot-loading optical drive and a power light.
-On the rear, just enough ports to do everything important.
+On the rear, almost enough ports to do everything important.
 (More than two USB ports would have been nice.)

-The Mac mini is Apple’s only model that doesn’t include a keyboard or mouse.
+The Mac mini is Apple’s only desktop model that doesn’t include a keyboard or mouse.
 Apple says buyers can plug in their favorite USB keyboard and mouse – or buy Apple’s offerings.
-Mac OS X includes support for remapping the Windows alt and option keys to option and cmd.
+Mac OS X 10.4 and later include support for remapping the Windows alt and option keys to option and cmd.

 The Mac mini is expandable.
 Memory can be expanded to 1 GB (there’s only one memory slot, so if you upgrade, you have to remove what’s installed), and Apple doesn’t recommend that users upgrade RAM (although this will not void your warranty).
 There’s room inside for Bluetooth and AirPort Extreme (to be installed by Apple or an authorized dealer, not by the user).